 The Group Technologies Corporation 1994 Stock Option Plan for Key Employees (the "Key Employees Plan") was adopted by the Board of Directors and approved at the 1995 annual meeting of shareholders of the Company.
 The Board of Directors has adopted a proposal to amend the Key Employees Plan to increase the aggregate number of shares of Common Stock reserved for issuance under the Key Employees Plan from 800,000 shares to 5,000,000 shares.
 The proposal to amend the Key Employees Plan is subject to shareholder approval.
-The Key Employees Plan provides for the grant of incentive stock options (which satisfy the requirements of Section 422(b) of the Code) ("ISOs") and nonqualified stock options (which do not satisfy such requirements) ("NSOs") to key employees.
+The Key Employees Plan provides for the grant of incentive stock options (which satisfy the requirements of Section 422(b) of the Code) ("ISOS") and nonqualified stock options (which do not satisfy such requirements) ("NSOS") to key employees of the Company, including directors of the Company who are also employees.
 The material features of the Key Employees Plan as currently in effect are described below.